Rías Baixas’ History: From Galicia to the World

 The Medieval Period

-The 9th-century discovery of the remains of Saint James in Santiago de Compostela led to an explosion of Christianity in Galicia.
-The church built over the apostle’s tomb began to receive pilgrims, slouching towards Santiago along what became known as The Way of Saint James, or simply El Camino.
-Churches and monasteries sprang up to serve the spiritual needs of the pilgrims along the Camino, and with them came the needs of the flesh: chiefly wine, the beverage par excellence of any good Spanish monk.
-The Benedictine monks of Cluny, already establishing themselves as pro winemakers, were sent to watch over these new centers of religion.
+whThe 9th-century discovery of the remains of Saint James in Santiago de Compostela led to an explosion of Christianity in Galicia.
+The church built over the apostle’s tomb began to receive pilgrims, who slouched towards Santiago along what became known as the Camino de Santiago, or Way of Saint James.
+Churches and monasteries sprang up along the Camino to serve both the pilgrims’ spiritual needs and the needs of the flesh—mainly wine, the beverage par excellence of any good Spanish monk.
+The Benedictine monks of Cluny, already establishing themselves as pro winemakers, were sent to watch over these new centers of religion and viticulture.

 Santa María de Oia Monastery